The Tradelink group’s future depends on the long-term availability of timber and allied products.

 The Tradelink group recognises its responsibility to customers, suppliers, staff and society as a whole in ensuring it trades responsibly and uses its commercial influence to effect positive environmental change wherever possible.

-The Tradelink group, as members of the UK Timber Trade Federation, is committed to trading timber legally in compliance with the EUTR legislation of 2013 as well as the Lacey Act in the USA.
+The Tradelink group, as members of the UK Timber Trade Federation, is committed to trading timber legally in compliance with the EUTR legislation of 2013 and the UKTR of 2021, as well as the Lacey Act in the USA.

 The group adopted a structured system of monitoring its suppliers, by committing to the TTF Responsible Purchasing Policy (RPP) in 2007.
 The commitments are specified in this document and include a comprehensive and robust due diligence system where Tradelink collect information about each supplier and every shipment made in order to assess the risk of illegally harvested timber being present and take appropriate mitigating actions if any risks are identified.